Bombing of Timișoara in World War II: After August 23, 1944

 Communiqué of the General Staff of the Army, published in number 2685 of the newspaper Timpul of November 3, 1944, regarding the war operations on November 1, 1944, and the enemy bombings of Timisoara and Arad.

 After the 1944 Romanian coup d'état and Romania's switch to the Allies' side, several German air raids were recorded on Timișoara.

 King Michael I's Proclamation to the Nation was published in Banat newspapers only on August 26, 1944.
 Initially, orders stipulated that German troops should be allowed to withdraw from Romanian territory as quickly as possible.
 However, the German attack on Bucharest on August 24 swiftly changed this directive, leading to orders for the disarmament of the German troops.

 On August 24, 1944, the VII Army Corps, operating along a 285 km front between Gilău and Deta, issued Ordinance No. 9, signed by Major General Carol Schmidt, ordering the disarmament of German soldiers.
 In Banat, the disarmament of German units primarily took place on August 25 and 26.

 By Order no. 15003 of August 25, Colonel Alexandru Galgoți was appointed commander of the internal order in Timiș-Torontal county.
 In this capacity, Galgoti coordinated disarmament operations, which culminated on August 26 with the surrender of the German Command in Timișoara.
 Approximately 500 German soldiers were captured and taken prisoner by August 30, and they were interned in the "Huniade" barracks.

 On August 25, 1944, in Vienna, Horia Sima, the leader of the Legionary Movement, who had been released from a concentration camp, formed a government in exile that issued a proclamation against the coup d'état in Bucharest, broadcasting it through Radio Donau.
 Horia Sima intended to establish this government in Timișoara, should German troops manage to occupy the city.
-On August 27, German planes dropped leaflets signed by Horia Sima and General Arthur Phelps over Banat, attempting to rally the local population to their cause.
+On August 27, German planes dropped leaflets signed by Horia Sima and General Artur Phleps over Banat, attempting to rally the local population to their cause.
 On the same day, four German planes bombed and strafed the village of Vinga, including its train station and the Arad-Timișoara passenger train, killing 10 people and wounding 42 others.
 Bombs were also dropped by German planes in the areas of Comloșu Mic and Gottlob.